Craio/RaspberryPi/UnicornWeather/readme.md

 Another note, a free Forecast.io developer account will only allow for 1000 calls per day without cost.
 In order to stay under this limit it is important to make sure the numbers given in `time.sleep()` will not cause the script to call for information too often.

-Currently the script is set to call information every 120 seconds or every two minutes, this means the script will make a total of 720 calls per day falling well below the free 1000 limit.
+Currently the script is set to call information every 120 seconds or every two minutes, this means the script will make a total of 720 calls per day, falling well below the free 1000 limit.

 Credits
 -------
-[Pimoroni](https://pimoroni.com/) for writing the [Library for UnicornHAT](https://github.com/pimoroni/unicorn-hat) and providing excellent examples on how to use this awesome little device!
+[Pimoroni](https://shop.pimoroni.com/) for writing the [Library for UnicornHAT](https://github.com/pimoroni/unicorn-hat) and providing excellent examples on how to use this awesome little device!

-GitHub user [ZeevG](https://github.com/ZeevG/) for writing the](https://github.com/ZeevG/python-forecast.io)
+GitHub user [ZeevG](https://github.com/ZeevG/) for writing the [python wrapper for use with Forecast.io's API](https://github.com/ZeevG/python-forecast.io)!

 [Forecast.io](http://forecast.io) for providing an easy to use API and for having a pretty cool website too!

-I guess some to [me](https://github.com/Craio/) but really all the hard work was done by the people above!
+I guess some to [me](https://github.com/Craio/) but really, all the hard work was done by the people above.

 License
 -------